How to hire the "Right" DJ for you...

 Are you the DJ who will actually be performing at our event?

 Believe it or not, DJ & MC substitutions of someone you have never met is one of the major complaints about DJ services.
-This is sometimes a problem for large DJ companies that have "multiple units."
+This is sometimes a problem for large DJ companies that have "multiple units" who book several events at the same time.
+Multiple unit DJ companies must hire several DJs, sometimes at minimum wages.
 Da Spin Doctor never does this.
+When you book Professor Bob, you are getting the owner of the company as your DJ entertainer.

 May we make requests?